ekamater/Ensemble-Framework-For-Text-Classification/README.md

 Citation: Kamateri, E.; Salampasis, M. An Ensemble Framework for Text Classification.
 Information 2025, 16, x. https://doi.org/10.3390/xxxxx

 ## Requiquirements
-The python environment we used for running all jupyter notebooks and training the Bi-LSTM classifier is Python3.
-Although we provide the versions we usd for these experiments, newer versions of these programs can be used as well.
+The python environment we used for running all jupyter notebooks and training the Bi-LSTM and other classifiers is Python3.

 Python3 environment (Version 3.6.13):